 While uploading an artwork to the asset library, the system prompts the user to tag the artwork with metadata relating to Brand, Pack Type, Ref. number, etc. These metadata can later be used to search and retrieve the artwork in the library.
 Similarly, data captured during the artwork approval process become metadata for the artwork when it’s approved and added to the asset library.
 There is no limit to the number of metadata or the type of metadata that can be used to tag an artwork.
 Other artwork related files are similarly tagged with their metadata.

 Search and Retrieval

 All metadata used to tag an artwork or any other file can be used to search.
 One or more metadata fields can be used to filter the search and retrieve the required file.
 The system automatically indexes metadata values and provides a simple one-click filtering user interface to retrieve the required files.
 If a user does not know what metadata was used to tag a file, a free-text search option is also available.
 By typing text into the search box, the system automatically shows metadata and files matching the search criteria.
 So even with minimal information related to the artwork, users can search and retrieve files from the asset library.
 The search results always display the latest version of the files.

 Browse through the Library

 The system allows file access using a set of access right settings which control which user can do what action on what file.
 Actions that can be controlled are view, upload, update, delete, download, edit metadata and share.
-Using the role based access simplifies the way permission is granted or revoked.
-For example, by giving brand managers access to a certain set of files, automatically makes sure that anyone having the role of brand manager get the same permissions.
-Security maintenance overhead is low when file permissions are managed using metadata and role based security.
+Using the role-based access simplifies the way permission is granted or revoked.
+For example, giving brand managers access to a certain set of files, automatically makes sure that anyone having the role of brand manager gets the same permissions.
+Security maintenance overhead is low when file permissions are managed using metadata and role-based security.